RishiSinghRana/FocusSnap/README.md

 ## 💬 Contact

 Created with ❤️ by Rishi Singh Rana <br>
-Shoutout 🎉 to Ayush Kaushik for the contribution in TaskHistory Functionality 📧 rishisinghrana08@gmail.com
+Shoutout 🎉 to Ayush Kaushik for the contribution in TaskHistory Functionality <br>
+📧 rishisinghrana08@gmail.com
 🔗 [LinkedIn](https://www.linkedin.com/in/rishi-singh-rana-43ab78288) | [GitHub](https://github.com/RishiSinghRana)